Effects of the symmetry energy slope on magnetized neutron stars

-In the right panel of Fig.~\ref{F1}, we display the stellar masses M vs he radii R, for different values of $L$ with (dashed lines) and without (solid lines) a magnetic field.
-In all cases, we use the BPS+BPP~\cite{BPS,BBP} EOS to simulate the neutron star crust, as suggested in ref.~\cite{Glenbook}, and discussed in ref.~\cite{lopescesar,lopes2024PRCb,Lopes2024ApJ,LopesUNIVERSE2025}.
-Altogether with the TOV solutions, we also display two constraints.
+Altogether with the TOV solutions presented in Fig.~\ref{F1}, we also display two constraints.
 Today, the most well-measured massive pulsar is the PSR J0740+6620, with a mass of 2.08 $\pm$ 0.07 $M_\odot$ and a radius in the range of 11.41 km $< R <$ 13.69 km~\cite{Riley2021,Miller2021}.
 Any realistic EOS must be able to fulfill this constraint, which is presented as a yellowish hatched area.
 The second constraint is related to the radius of the canonical 1.4 M$_\odot$ star.
 Since it is strongly related to the slope~\cite{Rafa2011}, we use here only a moderate-to-weak constraint presented in ref.~\cite{Annala2018PRL}.
 Using state-of-the-art theoretical results at low and high baryon densities, the authors constrain the radius of the canonical star to $R_{1.4} < 13.6$ km.
 Such a constraint is presented as a bluish hatched area.
-As can be seen, in this present study, all results fulfill both constraints.
-There are, nevertheless, strong constraints related to the canonical 1.4$M_\odot$ star.
-For instance, in ref.~\cite{Miller2021} an upper limit of 13.1 km was appointed.
+As can be seen, in the present study, all results fulfill both constraints.
+The use of this moderate-to-weak constraint enables a systematic investigation of the effects of the parameter $L$ over a broad range, spanning from 44 to 92 MeV.
+There are, nevertheless, strong constraints related to the canonical 1.4 $M_\odot$ star.
+For instance, in ref.~\cite{Miller2021}, an upper limit of 13.1 km was appointed.

 We now analyze how the strong magnetic field affects the main properties of neutron stars with different masses and slopes.
 From 1.0 M$_\odot$ to 2.0 M$_\odot$, the results for all parameters discussed in this work are presented in Tab.~\ref{T3}.
 Weakly-magnetized neutron stars with $B_0 = 10^{15}$ G are referred to as $B{0}$, while strongly magnetized ones, with $B_{0} = 3.1\times10^{18}$ G, are referred to as $B{1}$.